 To balance the needs and capabilities of the local registrant with the need of the (potential) global user of this data, one of the key questions the IRD-WG members discussed is whether a Domain Name Registration Data Directory Service, such as the WHOIS, should support multiple representations of the same registration data in different languages or scripts.

 The IRD-WG noted that much of the currently accessible domain registration data are encoded in US‐American Standard Code for Information Interchange (US-ASCII).
-US-ASCII is a character-encoding scheme originally based on the English alphabet.
+US-ASCII is a character-encoding scheme originally based on the LatinLatin script.
 This legacy condition is convenient for WHOIS service users who are sufficiently familiar with languages that can be displayed in US-ASCII.

 However, US‐ASCII data are less useful to the community of Domain Name Registration Data Directory Service users who are only familiar with languages that require character set support other than US‐ASCII.
 It is important to note that this community is likely to continue growing.
 Thus accommodating the submission and display of internationalized registration data is seen as an important evolutionary step for Domain Name Registration Data Directory Services such as the WHOIS.

-In general, the IRD-WG recognized that the internationalized contact data can be translated or transliterated into the “must be present” representation.
+In general, the IRD-WG recognized that internationalized contact data can be translated or transliterated into the “must be present” representation.
 By “must be present” the IRD-WG meant that contact data must be made available in a common script or language.
-In this context, Translation is the process of conveying the meaning of some passage of text in one language, so that it can be expressed equivalently in another language.
+In this context, translationt is the process of conveying the meaning of some passage of text in one language, so that it can be expressed equivalently in another language.
 Transliteration is the process of representing the characters of an alphabetical or syllabic system of writing by the characters of a conversion alphabet.
 If transliteration were desired, then the “must be present” script would be the Latin script.
 If translation were desired, then the “must be present” language would be English.

 The IRD-WG considered five models to address the translation and transliteration of domain name registration data contact information, but it was unable to reach consensus on a single model.
 However, it recognized that the translation and transliteration of contact information had policy implications, and thus its Final Report contained the following recommendation: